 When it was announced that a Pop-up Art Grove in Franklin Park was planned for August, my curiosity was piqued.
-In the past few years, the city has been working hard to revitalize the area with an ambitious agenda of rotating public art installations but this was the first time I’d ever heard of a “Pop-Up Art Grove”.
+In the past few years, the City of Boston has been working hard to revitalize the area with an ambitious agenda of rotating public art installations but this was the first time I’d ever heard of a “Pop-Up Art Grove”.

 Even without knowing that a Pop-Up Art Grove was planned you could probably wander beneath the canopy of the Wilderness Picnic Grove and understand that the natural beauty of the park was an ideal setting for the kind of surreal art experience waiting for you.